flopezag/fiware-testbed-deploy/README.rst

 Several dockers have been created to deploy the installation of one testbed or three glances.
 Even a docker for undeploying the testbed has been created.

-To create just one testbed, it is required, firstly to create the image and then to execute docker-compose for runnning it
+To create just one testbed, the following commands are needed:

 ..code::
     docker run -t deploy_one_testbed -f docker/onetestbed/Dockerfile docker/onetestbed